andrew-bedford/coqatoo/README.md

 For the moment, Coqatoo makes a few assumptions about the proof:
  - The .v file given as input contains only the proof that we want to convert.
  - Proofs do not use automation (e.g., inline Ltac or the ; operator).
+ - Coq's bin path is in your environment

 ### Supported Tactics
  - apply